BNoone/FfM_Water_Management4Trees/README.md

 Cooling Efficiency = (Tree Height × Shade Factor) ÷ (Crown Diameter × Species Water Factor)
 ```

-This is a scoring model I developed for this project — not a published formula.
+This is a scoring model I developed for this project - not a published formula.
 It's designed so that height and crown diameter cancel their units (a unitless score), modulated by species.
 Capped at 5.0, with guards for zero/missing crown or height.
 The intent: reward trees that deliver more structural cooling per unit of water demanded.

+Because efficiency depends on each tree's actual measured height and crown diameter, and not just a species average, two trees of the same species on the same street can still receive different priority scores.
+This is intentional: it reflects real variation in individual tree condition rather than treating all trees of a genus as identical.

 ### Cooling Priority (the key decision metric)